Posted on Wednesday, September 24th, 2003

 Posted on Sunday, December 7th, 2003

 The Japanese have this astounding ability to orchestrate nature into spaces that are beautiful in their simplicity and elegance.
-After a fine Japanese dinner with friends at the Four Seasons at Chinzan-so, we walked the gardens to see the leaves turning on the Japanese maples there.
+After a fine Japanese dinner with a friend at the Four Seasons at Chinzan-so, we walked the gardens to see the leaves turning on the Japanese maples there.

 Posted on Sunday, December 7th, 2003